yaoman1324/yaoman1324.github.io/_pages/2_research.md

 * **Yao, Man**.
 2023. “[Graduate school, Work, or Unclear?
 Gender Differences in the Post-college Plans among China’s Recent College Graduates](https://doi.org/10.1177/07311214221124536)”.
 Sociological Perspectives.

-**Working Papers**

-* **Yao, Man**.
-“Persistence of the Gender Frame: Gender Perceptions of Ambiguous Chinese Names in the United States.”

-* **Yao, Man**, Claudia Buchmann, and Zhen Wang. “ 'He literally knows everything': Users’ Gender Perceptions of ChatGPT on Twitter"

-* **Yao, Man** and Claudia Buchmann.
-“The Gender Divide in Gaming and Career Aspirations in Computing: A Cross-national Analysis.”